 Our Value for Money (VFM) Arrangements Work follows a five stage process which is identified below.
-Page 6 provides more detail on the activities that this includes.
-This report concentrates on explaining the VFM approach for 2015/16 and the findings of our VFM risk assessment.
+Page 7 provides more detail on the activities that this includes.
+This report concentrates on explaining the VFM approach for the 2016/17 and the findings of our VFM risk assessment.